Manta-Network/docs/docs/guides/MantaPay.md

 <br/>

 ## Troubleshooting
--If you are using Brave browser, make sure that your shields are down, as they block connection to Manta Signer.
+- If you are using Brave browser, make sure that your shields are down, as they block connection to Manta Signer.
 <div style={{textAlign: 'center'}}>
 <img alt="brave-shields" src="/img/guides/brave-shields.png" width="60%"/>
 </div>